omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

   Next and Back buttons), the contents of wizard pages are always re-created with using the current values of template variables just before getting displayed, so they will always be up to date.

-TODO: document UtilClasses
-  IDEUtils, NedUtils, WordUtils, FileUtils, LangUtils, ProcessUtils, Math, StringUtils, CollectionUtils

-TODO: document variables See contentTempate and derived classes, TemplateBasedWizard and derived classes
-      check - createContext()
-      possible wizard types: project, simulation, nedfile

-UTILITY FUNCTIONS/MACROS:

-iif(condition, valueIfTrue, valueIfFalse):
-   Inline if.
-The FreeMarker language does not have a conditional operator (like ?: of C/C++), but the iif() function can save you from the verbosity of having to spell out <#if>..<#else>..</#if> everywhere such thing is needed.
-   Note that unlike in C/C++ the evaluation is not lazy, i.e. both the "then" and the "else" expressions are always evaluated.

-<@do expression !>
-   FreeMarker does not have a construct for calling a function and then discarding the result.
-One could use <#assign dummy = expression>, but this, apart from being ugly, will fail if the called (Java) function is void or returns null.
-   We recommend our small "@do" macro which takes one argument and does nothing, and the exclamation mark (the FreeMarker default value operator) cures the void/null problem.

 COMMON PITFALLS: